KunalFarmah98/ECHO---A-Lite-Music-Player/README.md

 #### 7. Resuming process from where you left off if you launch the app without killing it from the task manager.

 #### 8. Auto Scrolling Text - The song name automatically scrolls horizontally if the name is too large for the screen size.
-(May not work with some devices or Android Versions)
+(May not work with some devices or Android Versions).

 #### 9. Media playback in the background even if the app is killed.

-#### 10. Cross button on the notification bar closes all instances of the app along with stopping music playback
+#### 10. Cross button on the notification bar closes all instances of the app along with stopping music playback.
 #

 <p vspace = "20" align="center" >